adamfeuer/ADS129x-tools/README.md

 This board is meant for basic system debugging - electrode circuitry for EEG or ECG is not provided, just access to the chip's differential input pins.

+NOTE: This board is untested.
+I will update this file when I have tested it.

 If you have questions, comments, or improvements, I would love to know them!